 Toni Cade Bambara

-Tara’s creative activism (or ‘artivism’ ) brings Motherism to life through bold, hand-lettered statements in feverish hot pink paint pens.
-For now, her work lives on Instagram @motherism, but the vision is to expand across new mediums and public spaces to seduce society into the change mothers want.
+For now, her work lives on Instagram, but the intention is to expand across new mediums and public spaces to seduce society into the change mothers want.

 We respectfully acknowledge that the term ‘Motherism’ has other meanings.
 Notably, Catherine Acholonu, a Nigerian writer, formally defined it in 1995 as an Afrocentric alternative to feminism rooted in motherhood, nature, and African tradition.
 In her words, “Motherism is the alternative to feminism for African women.”